 Deleting anchor points.
 To delete an anchor point, first select the path with the Subselection tool.
 Using the Pen tool, place the cursor near an existing point until you see a minus sign (-) in the tool cursor.
 (Alternatively, use the Delete Anchor Point tool.)

-A minus sign (-) in the Pen tool cursor indicates that clicking will remove that anchor point.
+A minus sign (-) in the Pen tool cursor means clicking will remove a point from the selected line,